Narendra Choudary

-Tummala Narendra Choudary is an Indian media entrepreneur and businessman who founded the Telugu news channel NTV and first Telugu devotional channel Bhakthi TV.
+Tummala Narendra Choudary is an Indian media entrepreneur and businessman who founded the Telugu news channel NTV and the first Telugu devotional channel Bhakthi TV.
 He also serves as the chairman of Rachana Group of Companies which has interests in publishing, infrastructure development, advertising etc.

-Early and Personal Life
+Early and personal life

-Hailing from Khammam, he established Rachana Television Private Limited that owns NTV Telugu, Bhakthi TV and Vanitha TV.
+Hailing from Khammam, he established Rachana Television Private Limited that owns NTV, Bhakthi TV and Vanitha TV.

-He is known for organizing Koti Deepotsavam, an initiative taken up by him where Hindu devotees come together and light one crore oil lamps.
+He is known for organizing Koti Deepotsavam, an initiative he took up where Hindu devotees come together and light one crore oil lamps.
 He also initiated Mana Desam-Mana Geetham (My Nation, My Song), a campaign where 50,000 people from different places sing National Anthem together.

 Government of India has nominated Narendra Choudary as Swachh Bharat ambassador in 2015.

 Business Ventures

 He launched the 24x7 Telugu-language news channel NTV on 30 August 2007.
 NTV's parent company is Rachana Television Pvt.
 Ltd (RTPL).
 Rachana also owns South India's first devotional channel Bhakthi TV and India's first female-focused television channel Vanitha TV.
 RTPL was incorporated in 2006.
 As per Media Ownership Monitor, Narendra Choudary and family own 66.2% of RTPL.

 Narendra Choudary and family also has interests in publishing (Rachana Publishers Private Limited), Infrastructure Development (Sri Rachana Infra Developers, and Sunshine Infraholdings), etc.